-3.4.
-Calculation of the burden of disease from noise
+3.4 Calculation of the burden of disease from noise

 The calculation is done for each health outcome.
 For more accurate results, the method described above has been applied to every town.
 The results have then been aggregated at the scale of the Paris agglomeration.
-As an example, the calculation results for a "test" town are presented below.
-The aggregated results are than described.